bertmelis/bertmelis.github.io/_posts/2021-04-13-1-Eaton-UPS-monitoring.md

 device.type: ups
 ```

-Best to put this in a script and run regularly.
+Best to put this in a script and run it regularly.

 Create a file ~/checkups.sh